kinnala/scikit-fem/docs/gettingstarted.rst

    pip install scikit-fem

-If you do not want to install anything locally, you can try `Google Colab
-<https://colab.research.google.com/>`_ in your web browser and install scikit-fem
+You can also try `Google Colab <https://colab.research.google.com/>`_ in your web browser and install scikit-fem by executing
-by executing

 .. code-block:: bash